 - The benefits of learning with a larger and lighter green ball go on and on – including an increased positive attitude among players.

 Evidence versus opinion

-Many instructors who prefer the standard yellow tennis ball for young players argue that choice of ball is just personal preference.
+Many instructors who prefer the standard yellow tennis ball for developing young players argue that choice of ball is just personal preference.
 The Tennis Australia study proves them wrong.
 Players using the green ball made fewer errors, had longer rallies, were better able to implement proper form and technique and developed it faster than with the yellow ball.

 So for instructors trying to decide on green versus yellow, there’s no debate.
 Opt for green and give your young players the go-ahead for better development from the start…and for beginning a lifelong love of the game!